intkhabahmed/multi_charts/README.md

  * **curve** - defines the animation's progress in a non-linear fashion.

+ * **chartRadiusFactor** - defines the factor by which the chart radius increases with respect to width or height (whatever is minimum).
+If not provided, defaults to 0.8 (80%)

 ### Screenshot

 <img src="https://drive.google.com/uc?export=view&id=1xBM5mTMdU9d49Qo2vrxsq4UmBk2cEaps" alt="Radar Chart Red" width="200" height="400"/>